Olivia Mellan

-Olivia Mellan (born October 14, 1946, died August 17, 2024), an American psychotherapist and consultant, specialized in money conflict resolution.
+Olivia Mellan (October 14, 1946 – August 17, 2024), an American psychotherapist and consultant, specialized in money conflict resolution.
 A leader in the field of money psychology since 1982, she was frequently interviewed on such TV programs as The TODAY Show, Oprah, and ABC's 20-20, as well as by Money magazine, The New York Times, The Wall Street Journal, and many other nationwide broadcast and print media.
 She also published five pioneering books about money and relationships with co-author Sherry Christie, and wrote "The Psychology of Money" column and many feature articles for Investment Advisor magazine.
 In 2006, Investment Advisor named her one of the Top 25 influencers on the financial advisor industry.

 Early life and education

 Mellan was born on October 14, 1946, in Brooklyn, New York, to Eli Mellan, an attorney (and later District Court Judge in Nassau County, New York), and Sara Mellan, a secretary and housewife.
 Raised in Wantagh, Long Island, she was named salutatorian of her graduating class at nearby MacArthur High School.
 Mellan won a full scholarship to attend Mount Holyoke College.
 After spending her junior year in Paris, she graduated from Mount Holyoke in 1968 with a B.A. magna cum laude in French.
 Mellan was granted another full scholarship to Georgetown University's School of Language and Linguistics, where in 1972 she earned a master's degree in French, minoring in sociolinguistics.
 Mellan took advantage of opportunities to choreograph plays in both Paris and the U.S. As her interest in psychotherapy grew, she trained for three years in the Washington Women's Center Feminist Counseling program, followed by an additional three years in the Washington (D.C.)
 Therapy Guild's training program.
 She graduated from the Therapy Guild program in 1974.